 Implement a generic session reporting procedure based on clause 9.4 that may be further instantiated per delivery method

 Implement a very basic user service consumption reporting (needs to possibly be aligned with 5GMS consumption reporting)

+Keep this to the minimum necessary as defined as part of the delivery methods.

+No grouping of functions needed.

+Today, we only consider that file repair will be ported, and this is part of the delivery method.

 Northbound Interfaces